VirusPilot/ogn-pi34/README.md

 # ogn-pi34
-Script to built an OGN station on a Pi Zero 2W, Pi3 or Pi4, based on OGN version 0.2.9 and **RasPiOS Lite** (32bit or 64bit), using latest Raspberry Pi Imager from here: https://www.raspberrypi.com/software/
+scripts to built an OGN station on a Pi Zero 2W, Pi3 or Pi4, based on OGN version 0.2.9 and **RasPiOS Lite** (32bit or 64bit), using latest Raspberry Pi Imager from here: https://www.raspberrypi.com/software/

+the alternative script which makes use of the GPU on the Pi3 to reduce CPU workload

-## script supported RasPiOS and Pi versions
+## supported RasPiOS and Pi versions
 - `rtlsdr-ogn-bin-arm64-0.2.9_debian_bullseye.tgz`: Bullseye (v11.x) **64-bit**, Pi Zero 2W, Pi3 or Pi4
 - `rtlsdr-ogn-bin-ARM-0.2.9_raspbian_buster.tgz`: Bullseye (v11.x) and Buster (v10.x) **32-bit**, Pi Zero 2W, Pi3 or Pi4
 - `rtlsdr-ogn-bin-ARM-0.2.9_raspbian_stretch.tgz`: Stretch (v9.x) 32-bit, Pi Zero 2W or Pi3
+- `rtlsdr-ogn-bin-RPI-GPU-0.2.9_raspbian_stretch.tgz`: GPU version for Stretch and Buster, 32-bit, Pi3

 ## packages for x86 and x64 based thin-clients, please install them manually
 - `rtlsdr-ogn-bin-x64-0.2.9_debian_bullseye.tgz`